adelgahgouh/ar-manga1/readme.md

-# tasbih_app
+# Arab Manga
-this an app helping to count tasbih and remind the prayer with most famous tassbih

-## Libraries
-* Glide 4.10
+this an website created with framework laravel to share manga of animes

 ## Screenshoots
 ![Alt text](/../me/screenshoots/s1.png?raw=true )